-$BVR_C I_C$ photometry (Vega magnitudes) was obtained with the Andicam instrument on the Small and Moderate Aperture Research Telescope System (SMARTS) 1.3 m telescope at CTIO starting in Feb.
-2012, monitoring N LMC 1968 twice a year (Walter et al. 2012).
-Daily observations of the 2016 eruption were conducted from day 2 to 81 with a break between day 22-29, further observations on day 92 and 203 and continuing.
-No new eruption has been seen as of $t_0 + 1174$ days.
+$BVR_CI_C$ photometry (Vega magnitudes) was obtained with the Andicam instrument on the Small and Moderate Aperture Research Telescope System (SMARTS) 1.3 m telescope at CTIO starting in February 2012, monitoring N LMC 1968 twice a year (Walter et al. 2012).
+Daily observations of the 2016 eruption were conducted from day 2 to 81 with a break between day 22 and 29, further observations on day 92 and 203 and continuing.
+No new eruption has been seen as of $t_0 + 1174$ d.

 As noted before, there are two stars in close proximity to the nova on the sky.
-To separate these stars, we fit three two-dimensional Gaussians to each observation using the IDL routine MPFITFUN (Markwardt 2009)6 constrained to have the same widths.
-The distribution in flux between the three stars is given by the ratios of the best fit amplitudes.
-Since the data are noisy, and we do not a priori know the positions of the stars, we allow the centres of the Gaussians to wander within 1 pixel (0'.'37) of the median position.
+To separate these stars, we fit three two-dimensional Gaussians to each observation using the IDL routine MPFITFUN (Markwardt 2009) constrained to have the same widths.
+The distribution in flux between the three stars is given by the ratios of the best-fitting amplitudes.
+Since the data are noisy, and we do not a priori know the positions of the stars, we allow the centres of the Gaussians to wander within 1 pixel (0.37 arcsec) of the median position.

-We determined the relative positions from the fits on 14 nights, Jan.
-29 through Feb.
-22, excluding nights with particularly bad seeing.
-The contribution of the nova to the summed flux dropped from 71% to 24% during this time.
-Relative to the nova, the mean offset positions are: SE star: $\Delta \alpha = -2.''17 \pm 0.''06$, $\Delta \delta = -0.''34 \pm 0.''04$; NW star: $\Delta \alpha = +0.''88 \pm 0.''07$, $\Delta \delta = +1.''08 \pm 0.''08$; see Figure 1.
+We determined the relative positions from the fits on 14 nights, January 29 through February 22, excluding nights with particularly bad seeing.
+The contribution of the nova to the summed flux dropped from 71 per cent to 24 per cent during this time.
+Relative to the nova, the mean offset positions are: SE star: $\Delta \alpha = -2.17 \pm 0.06$ arcsec, $\Delta \delta = -0.34 \pm 0.04$ arcsec; NW star: $\Delta \alpha = +0.88 \pm 0.07$ arcsec, $\Delta \delta = +1.08 \pm 0.08$ arcsec; see Fig. 1.

-We calibrated the fluxes using aperture photometry in an 11 pixel (4."06) aperture.
+We calibrated the fluxes using aperture photometry in an 11 pixel (4.06 arcsec) aperture.
 We use 25 stars in the field as comparisons.
 They are calibrated against Landolt standard stars on photometric nights to determine their magnitudes.